-COVID-19, 'CO' stands for 'corona,' 'VI' for 'virus,' and 'D' for disease, and '19' for the year that the outbreak occurred.
 COVID-19 is caused by a coronavirus called SARS-CoV-2.
 Coronaviruses are a large family of viruses.
 Some cause illness in people, and others, such as canine and feline coronaviruses, only infect animals.
 Rarely, coronaviruses that infect animals emerge to infect people.
-This is suspected to have occurred for the virus that causes COVID-19.
-COVID-19 is a new disease caused by a novel (or new) coronavirus that has not been previously seen in humans.
+This is suspected of having occurred for the virus that causes COVID-19.
+COVID-19 is a new disease caused by a novel (or new) coronavirus that humans have not previously seen.
 The virus that causes COVID-19 seems to be spreading easily and sustainably in the community ("community spread").
-Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.*
+Community spread means people have been infected with the virus in an area, including some who are unsure how or where they became infected.*

-The virus can spread between people who are in close contact with one another (within about 6 feet).
+The virus can spread between people in close contact with one another (within about 6 feet).
 It can also spread through respiratory droplets produced when an infected person coughs or sneezes.
-These droplets can land in the mouths or noses of people who are nearby or possibly inhaled into the lungs.
-Some reports show that people can spread the virus without being sick.** An effective way to slow the spread is to practice social distancing.
+These droplets can land in the mouths or noses of nearby or possibly inhaled into the lungs.
+In addition, some reports show that people can spread the virus without being sick.** An effective way to slow the spread is to practice social distancing.
 Learn the difference between social distancing, quarantine, and isolation.

 Below are some tips to keep you and your family safe through this pandemic:

 Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place or after blowing your nose, coughing, or sneezing.